 A comprehensive interdisciplinary degree

 The innovative, interdisciplinary Master of Arts curriculum will draw upon diverse academic offerings throughout The Catholic University of America.
-Its courses come not only from departments within Arts and Sciences but from the Schools of Philosophy, Canon Law, Theology and Religious Studies, and Law.
+Its courses come not only from departments within Arts and Sciences but from the Schools of Philosophy, Canon Law, Theology and Religious Studies, Business, and Law.
 Full-time students form a strong cohort under the direction of Prof. William Saunders to support one another in their commitment to study human rights.
 In addition to the required coursework, students meet regularly with leaders from a wide variety of human rights organizations including those led by members of the program’s Advisory Board.
 Examples of these meetings can be found here.

 Following an introductory orientation week before the semester begins, the program consists of 30 semester hours of post-baccalaureate coursework, including a capstone course designed to bring together the insights from the other courses and which looks at the Church’s work at the United Nations and other international bodies.
 The capstone course consists of a seminar and requires completion of a research paper.
 The degree, which is completed in one year (if taken full-time), may occasionally include the option to take a summer course.

 LAW 611 Public International Law